 This site lists all the records I have — I was fairly good at keeping records, although I have gaps.

 In addition, I’ve written articles, including a white paper on sweetening wine, which are published here.

 I am typically a red wine drinker, although I enjoy white and fruit wines.

 When I found The Winery, I also got into beer making.
 For a few years I avidly made beer, but tapered off and eventually stopped.

 My favorites are dark beers, especially porters.
 I’ve done a few that make Guinness look thin.

 In May 2007, after a many year hiatus, I got back into beer making.
-Now I make beer once a year (or so) as I don’t drink a lot of beer and find that 2 cases lasts me a year.
+Now I make beer once every year (or three) as I don’t drink a lot of beer and find that two cases lasts me a year.
 Minus what my sons raid …